-Laser scanning confocal microscopy is a significant advance in the field of optical microscopy, primarily because it permits sample visualization deep within living and fixed cells, tissues and other samples.
+Laser scanning confocal microscopy is a significant advance in the field of optical microscopy, primarily because it permits sample visualization deeper within living and fixed cells, tissues and other samples.

-The confocal imaging facility is located in the North Campus building and is part of the Department of Materials Science and Engineering.
-It is one on a number of analysis and characterisation facilities withing the Department, and is predominantly used by members of the Centre for Biomaterials and Tissue Engineering.
+The confocal imaging facility is located in the Kroto building, North Campus, and is part of the Department of Materials Science and Engineering.
+It is one of a number of analysis and characterisation facilities within the Department, and is predominantly used by members of the Biomaterials and Tissue Engineering theme.

 The microscopes within this facility were supported by two BBSRC grants: BB/D524983/1 - Imaging of 3D Engineered Tissues and BB/E012981/1 - Two Photon Imaging: From Polymeric Materials to Engineered Tissues.